-utilized until they are reactivated by the Agency's Account Administrator.
+Account Administrator.
 This status will also be reflected in the Uplift Request Tool.

-The initial duration can be set between 1-48 hours, and once the event has been activated, can be extended for up to 30 days.
-Finally, the uplift event cannot be canceled once activated and must expire in order for the specific device to lose its uplifted status.
+The initial duration can be set between 1 to 48 hours, and once the event has been activated, can be extended for up to 30 days.
+Finally, the uplift event cannot be canceled once activated and must expire in order for the specific device(s) to lose uplifted status.

-During times of normal network activity, an uplift will not necessarily provide a discernible level of higher network performance.
+During normal network activity, an uplift will not necessarily provide a discernible level of higher network performance.
 Uplifting a device does not impact wireless coverage or throughput speeds.